HTTP-RPC/Lima/README.md

 )
 ```

-The default spacing value is system-dependent.
+If unspecified, the default (system-dependent) spacing value will be used.

 Spacer views can also be used to align subviews or create fixed space within a row or column.
 This is discussed in more detail [later](#lmspacer).